-SSE is an international network of organisations.
-Meet some of the team who work at our central office in London, UK.
+SSE is an international network of 11 schools.
+Meet the team who work at our central office in London, UK, below – or find contacts for your nearest UK school, at SSE India or at SSE Ontario (Canada).

-Alastair is CEO of the School for Social Entrepreneurs (SSE).
+Alastair is CEO of the School for Social Entrepreneurs.
 He became a social entrepreneur when he joined SSE’s very first cohort in 1997, in Bethnal Green, London.

 Alastair is also the co-founder and director of a Tonic Housing CIC, which is looking to develop a fresh approach to LGBT elder living.
 He is a trustee of the Sheila McKechnie Foundation and Cabrach Trust, and has previously held trustee roles at Social Enterprise UK, UnLtd, Access and the Akram Khan Dance Company.